benjumanji/dnsmadeeasy/README.md

 TODO: better logging.

-This now says something different.
-What will happen?
+This has changed again.
+What is going on?